 This article analyzes the benefits and the costs of writing thank you letters.
-I hope that after reading it, you too will conclude, as I have, that sending a thank you letter is not a good idea.
+I hope that after reading it, you too will conclude, as I have, that there are more cons to sending a thank you letter than there are pros to sending a thank you letter.

 A. The Rationale for a Thank You Letter

-Many attorneys think that sending a thank you letter is a good idea.
+Many attorneys think that thank you letter is a good idea, and that the pros outweigh the cons.
 The common reasons they think this are: (1) it shows they are interested in the job, (2) it shows they are appreciative and classy, (3) it helps them stand out from the crowd and be more likely to get hired, and (4) it restates your case.

 If you go to an interview, are nice to your interviewers and shake hands with people after it's over, you are interested in the job.
 Moreover, if you apply to the firm in the first place, you are interested in the job.
 Think about it.
 The employer is already aware of your interest.
 If you really want the job, then let the employer know the reasons why during the interview.
 This is all you need to do.